LinaDongXMU/FGNN/README.md

-# FGNN: A scoring function tp predict the binding affinity of protein-ligand complexes
+# FGNN: A scoring function to predict the binding affinity of protein-ligand complexes

 The work has been submitted.